HYFIX Hardware Setup

 Login to the device

-Enter the ip address of the HYFIX device into a browser on a device on the same network.
+Enter the IP address of the HYFIX device into a browser on a device on the same network.

 Device Status page